CosmosContracts/juno/readme.md

 A 1:1 stakedrop is distributed to $ATOM holders, giving 100% of the $JUNO supply to staked $ATOM balances that had their assets bonded at the time of the Stargate snapshot on Feb.
 18th 6:00 PM UTC.
 Addresses that qualify will be included in the JUNO genesis block at launch.
-Exchange validator balances that failed to vote on prop #37 will be excluded.
-Additionally unbonded ATOM at the time of the snapshot will be excluded.
+Exchange validators that failed to vote on prop #37 (Stargate upgrade) will be excluded from the genesis allocation.
+Including delegators bonding ATOM to those exchange validators.
+Additionally any unbonded ATOM at the time of the snapshot will be excluded.
 A whale cap was voted in by the community, effectively hard-capping $ATOM accounts at 50 thousand $ATOM in order to ensure a less top heavy distribution.
-10% of the supply difference to be allocated to a multisig committee address for the initial funding of a core-development team.
-The remaining 90% of the excess supply to be allocated to the community pool.
-(Multi-sig committee to be selected by the community before genesis!)
+10% of the supply difference to be allocated to a multisig committee address for the funding of a core-development efforts.
+The remaining 90% of the excess supply to be allocated in the following ways (20 million $Juno community pool, Smart contract competition 2.373.341,66 million to be managed/distributed by the multi-sig committee.
+The remaining difference will not be included in the genesis file ie. burned)

 **Asset & network metrics**

-The community has proposed the following parameters for the network and native asset (subject to change before genesis based on community polling):
+The community has proposed the following parameters for the network and native asset:

 ⚫️ **Ticker**: JUNO